Complex::ToString Method (String, IFormatProvider)

 Converts the value of the current complex number to its equivalent string representation in Cartesian form by using the specified format and culture-specific format information for its real and imaginary parts.

 Return ValueType: System::String

 The string representation of the current instance in Cartesian form, as specified by format and provider.

 The string representation of the complex number returned by this method displays the number using its Cartesian coordinates in the form (a, b), where a is the real part of the complex number, and b is its imaginary part.
 Both a and b are formatted using the format string specified by format.
 The format parameter can be any valid standard numeric format specifier, or any combination of custom numeric format specifiers.
-If format is equal to String.Empty or is a null reference (Nothing in Visual Basic), the real and imaginary parts of the complex number are formatted with the general format specifier ("G").
+If format is equal to String::Empty or is nullptr, the real and imaginary parts of the complex number are formatted with the general format specifier ("G").
 If format is any other value, the method throws a FormatException.